 Always remember to adapt your routine maintenance to fit the needs of your site.
 Have you been having trouble with fake accounts and hacking attempts?
 Check your listed users on a daily basis.
 Making frequent design changes?
 You may want to leave a few old themes available for testing.
 Above all, the key to routine maintenance is keeping it routine.
 Be consistent with your ‘housekeeping’ and your WordPress site will continue to thrive!

-Take some of the stress out of your WordPress site design with InMotion Hosting’s Automated Backup Manager!
+Take the stress out of backing up your WordPress site with InMotion Hosting’s Automated Backup Manager!